HK-CCASS/OpenStock-tv/docs/ARCHITECTURE.md

     participant U as 用户
     participant P as /heatmap Page
     participant D as /api/user-data
+    participant C as Market Cap Cache
+    participant R as Redis (L1)
+    participant DB as MongoDB (L2)
+    participant Y as Yahoo Finance
+    participant F as Finnhub
     participant S as /api/stream (SSE)
     participant M as SSE Manager
     participant T as TradingView Ticker